 Primary central nervous system (CNS) lymphoma is defined as lymphoma limited to the cranial-spinal axis without systemic disease.
-An increasing incidence of this disease has been seen among patients with acquired immunodeficiency syndrome (AIDS) and among other immunocompromised persons.
+An increasing incidence of this disease has been seen among patients with AIDS and among other immunocompromised persons.
 The natural history of this disorder differs between patients with AIDS and those without AIDS.
 Computed tomographic (CT) scans may show ring enhancement in 50% of AIDS patients while patients without AIDS almost always show only homogeneous enhancement.
 Both groups do equally poorly without therapy (1–3 month mean survival), but the overall survival for treated patients is much better for patients without AIDS (18.9 months) than for those with AIDS (2.6 months).[1,2]

 Poor prognostic factors include the following:[3,4,5]

 When tumor progression occurs, it is usually confined to the CNS and/or the eye.
 Occult systemic disease can be excluded by staging with bone marrow biopsy and CT scans of the chest, abdomen, and pelvis.[6,7]

 In one prospective, case series of 282 patients, 17% were found to have meningeal dissemination by cytomorphology, polymerase chain reaction of rearranged, immunoglobulin, heavy-chain genes, or meningeal enhancement on magnetic resonance imaging.
 The clinical impact of meningeal involvement on prognosis and therapy remains to be evaluated.